 The American banker Otto Kahn lent his house, St Dunstan’s Lodge in London, to the charity.
 By the end of 1918 the charity had helped over 1,500 soldiers, or St Dunstaners as they came to be known.

 In 1938 the centre at Ovingdean, near Brighton, was opened.
 It was intended originally to be a convalescent and holiday home for St Dunstaners.
 This centre is still there.
-It sits alone on the edge of the village in an unapologetic building whose front facade is like the side of a great ship streaming footpaths down towards the shore.
+It sits alone on the edge of the village in an unapologetic building, whose front facade is like the side of a great ship that streams footpaths down towards the shore.

 In 1940, just as the charity extended its services to those blinded while serving in the auxiliary services, women’s services, munitions factories, the police, the fire services and civil defence, the war forced it to evacuate its residents from Brighton to Shropshire.

 In 1946 with the war over the St Dunstaners returned to Ovingdean.
 The charity was then responsible for over 1,600 members from the First World War and nearly 700 from the Second World War.

 Since then the wars and conflicts have kept coming, and the charity has had to keep pace.
 At the beginning of this year it decided that the time had come to rebrand.
 The name St Dunstan’s was removed from the charity’s three centres at Ovingdean, Sheffield and Llandudno, and replaced with the bold new lettering of Blind Veterans UK.

 The charity hopes that the name change will make it easier for people to understand what it does.
 It wants to reach those ex-servicemen and women who are blind, or severely vision impaired, who may not realise that they are entitled to support.
 Its message is that any blind person who has served in the Armed Forces at any point in their lives, even if only for national service, is entitled to the support of Blind Veterans UK.